ArnabChatterjee20k/TODO-app-with-nice-ui/README.md

-# Project Title
+# TODO

-A brief description of what this project does and who it's for
+A simple todo app project for revising js concepts and frontend.

 ## 🔗 Link